-Here are a few ideas to help you make your kids’ spring garden play safe and enjoyable…
+Here are a few ideas to help make your kids’ spring garden play safe and enjoyable…

 - Keep an eye on the weather.
-A season defined by tumultuous temperatures, springtime can bring especially unpredictable weather.
-Make sure your little ones aren’t caught by surprise in the garden by keeping an eye on the forecast and watching for rapidly changing conditions.
+A season defined by tumultuous temperatures, springtime can bring wildly unpredictable weather.
+Make sure your little ones aren’t caught by surprise in the garden by watching the forecast and being aware of rapidly changing conditions.

 - Dress for mess.
 One of the BEST parts of gardening is embracing the dirt!
 A garden smock, apron, or even an old teeshirt, child-sized gardening gloves, and of course a good set of rubber boots or garden clogs can be extremely helpful.

 - Find the correct tools.
-From watering cans to rakes, having the right kid-sized tools is an important piece of making a garden feel inviting, helping little ones learn gardening skills, and teaching a sense of responsibility and ownership.
-I’ve made a collection of some of my very favorite kids’ gardening tools here that you can use as a reference to add to your own stock of kid-specific gardening supplies.
+From watering cans to rakes, having the right kid-sized tools is important in making a garden feel inviting, helping little ones learn gardening skills, and teaching a sense of responsibility and ownership.
+I’ve made a collection of some of my favorite kids’ gardening tools here that you can use as a reference to add to your stock of kid-specific gardening supplies.

 - Discuss plant safety.
 Backyard gardening presents a great opportunity to help your kids understand the difference between edible and non-edible (or even toxic) plants.
 Which plants in your own yard or neighborhood to stay away from?
-This is also a great time to remind your kids that as much as we’d like to nibble right out of the fresh lettuce pot, it’s important to wash edible produce thoroughly before sampling.
+This is also a great time to remind your kids that as much as we’d like to nibble right out of the fresh lettuce pot, washing edible produce thoroughly before sampling is important.

 - Check garden areas for safety hazards.
-Even if you’re just in your own backyard, it’s always good to do a quick sweep of your gardening area for any safety hazards.
+Even if you’re just in your own backyard, it’s always good to quickly sweep your gardening area for any safety hazards.
 A quick once-over for things like rusty nails, pieces of broken pots, etc. will give you peace of mind.

 - Practice organic gardening.
-Gardening with kids gives you yet another good reason to avoid chemicals and toxic sprays of any kind.
+Gardening with kids gives you yet another good reason to avoid chemicals and toxic sprays.

 - Be mindful of allergies.
 As beautiful as spring is, seasonal allergies abound – and not just for adults!
-Keep an eye out for allergy symptoms like excessive sneezing, itching, or rashes.
-Remind your little ones it’s best to avoid touching your face and eyes.
+Monitor for allergy symptoms like excessive sneezing, itching, or rashes.
+Remind your little ones to avoid touching faces and eyes.
 Leave pollens, molds, and dust outside by taking a quick rinse-off and changing into fresh clothes after gardening.